rottaca/VPlotter2.0/README.md

 Install our packages in the virtual environment.
 This may take some time:

-`~/vplotterenv/bin/pip3 install wheeel numpy scipy imageio matplotlib RPi.GPIO rpimotorlib`
+`~/vplotterenv/bin/pip3 install wheel numpy scipy imageio matplotlib RPi.GPIO rpimotorlib`

+If you have trouble with setting up scipy, try the following command:
+`sudo apt-get install python3-scipy`

 If you would like to use the simulation environment, that renders all drawing moves on your screen, also install the following package: